-A DS measurement takes slightly more than three minutes to complete.
+A DS measurement takes slightly approximately 2.5 minutes to complete.

 Details of the data as recorded in the raw data (B) file, and the summary data as recorded in the summary (S) file can be found in Appendix A.